ganeti/ganeti/man/ganeti-os-interface.rst

 The ``variants.list`` file has been added, so OSes should support at least one variant, declaring it in that file and must be prepared to parse the OS_VARIANT environment variable.
 OSes are free to support more variants than just the declared ones.
+Note that this file is optional;
+without it, the variants functionality is disabled.

 Version 5 to 10
 ^^^^^^^^^^^^^^^